-1. Skilled teachers with experience in teaching students with these unique strengths and weaknesses are a necessity!
-Teaching special children requires thorough assessments of all aspects of their functioning.

-2. Learning styles must be considered very important for hitch free assimilation of knowledge and in view of the act that they are keys to releasing learning potential.
+- 1. Skilled teachers with experience in teaching students with these unique strengths and weaknesses are a necessity!
+Teaching special children requires thorough assessments of all aspects of their functioning. - 2.
+Learning styles are especially important for the assessment process because they are keys to releasing learning potential.